kjbreil/goscript/README.md

 `task.Message` contains the message that caused the trigger to fire.

-`task.Sates` contains all the states that were requested to be available by the trigger.
-The states are repopulated after each method is run to keep the current states fresh.
+`task.Sates` contains all the States that were requested to be available by the trigger.
+The States are repopulated after each method is run to keep the current States fresh.

 `task.Sleep(timeout)` will sleep for the specified duration.